PanickingLynx/ProtOpenSource/doc/DOCUMENTATION.md

 The image will be drawn to one Matrix first and then to the other mirrored.

 ### Task2code()
 This is a "dirty hack" to keep the displays updated.
-If you have a different suggestion on how to do this feel free to message me.
+If you have a different suggestion on how to do this, especially for single core AVR CPUs, feel free to message me.

 ## Troubleshooting
 If this documentation hasn't helped you fix issues on your own, feel free to message me on Twitter or Telegram @PanickingLynx .